Fujikura History

 Optoelectronics Research Laboratory completed at Sakura Factory

-Compilation of the company history "Fujikura's 100 Years of Progress"
+Compilation of the company history "Fujikura's 100 Year Journey"

 Fujikura Europe GmbH is established